Revenue per employee – the true value of recruitment

 - Don’t just take the easy option: hire for pedigree.
 That just shows you are not understanding the big picture and are more concerned about covering your behind.
 Invest some time creating talent pools it will pay you back in the future.

 - Push back against hiring decisions that you don’t agree with.
-You are the people specialist.
-You have spoken with more than the 3 that are being interviewed.
-You know what the market is like.
+You are the people specialist; you have spoken with more than the 3 that are being interviewed; and you know what the market is like.

 - Invest into the future – create connections and build relationships with people that you might hire in a year’s time.
 You are looking and investing in talent not only putting bums on seats.